msGenDev/pys3file/README.md

 Usage for uploading looks like

-    s3file.py --put --file foo.txt --bucket thebucket
+    s3file.py --put --file /tmp/foo.txt --bucket thebucket --key thekey

 and for downloading

-    s3file.py --get --file foo.txt --bucket thebucket
+    s3file.py --get --file /tmp/foo.txt --bucket thebucket --key thekey

+The PUT operation expects the file denoted by _--file_ to exist, and stores it in _thebucket:thekey_.
+The GET operation expects the content _thebucket:thekey_ to exist, and stores it in the file denoted by _--file_.

 ## Encrypted file wrapper

-Also included is a shell script _am.sh_ that treats the S3-managed file as an encrypted text file of interest.
-Use of  _am.sh_ requires [GnuPG Privacy Guard](http://www.gnupg.org) be installed, that you have at least one keypair, and that a $HOME/.bucketrc file holding the bucket, key, and GnuPG recipient.
+Also included is a shell script _am.sh_ that wraps the file transfer above to manage an encrypted text file of interest.
+Use of  _am.sh_ requires [GnuPG Privacy Guard](http://www.gnupg.org) be installed, that you have at least one GnuPG keypair, and that a $HOME/.bucketrc file exists holding the bucket, key, and GnuPG recipient.

 Here is a sample .bucketrc file